GuilhermeFelix/Function_GetFolderPath/README.md

-# Function_GetFolderPath
+# GetFolderPath
-Function used to capture the entered folder and return as an object.
+Used to capture the entered folder and return as an object.